 Pegunigalsidase alfa (PRX-102) is an investigational, plant cell culture-expressed, and chemically modified stabilized version of the recombinant α -Galactosidase-A enzyme.
 Protein sub-units are covalently bound via chemical cross-linking using short PEG moieties, resulting in a molecule with unique pharmacokinetic parameters.
 In clinical studies, PRX-102 has been observed to have a circulatory half-life of approximately 80 hours.
-The Company designed PRX-102 to potentially address the continued unmet clinical need in Fabry patients.
+PRX-102 has been designed to potentially address the continued unmet clinical need in Fabry patients.